Samuel Elbert: Early life

-Elbert was employed by a prosperous planter named John Rae, an important man in both commerce and government.
+Elbert was later employed by a prosperous planter named John Rae, an important man in both commerce and government.
 Rae had built a beautiful home on his land near Savannah known as Rae’s Hall.
-It was through Rae's influence that Elbert was commissioned to go into Indian country as a trader.
+It was through Rae's influence that Elbert was commissioned to go into the Indian country as a trader.
 He had great success in his dealings with the Indians, mostly because of his kind regard for them.
-On one occasion, Elbert had been called upon to escort and protect a party of Indians, who had come to Savannah in an effort to redress a great wrong – the murder of a Creek chief called Mad Turkey by Thomas Fee.
-The incident turned into an issue, and in 1774, feelings ran high between the whites and the Indians.
+On one occasion, Elbert was called upon to escort and protect a party of Indians who had come to Savannah in an effort to redress a great wrong – the murder of a Creek chief called Mad Turkey by Thomas Fee.
+The incident turned into a local controversy, and in 1774, feelings ran high between the whites and the Indians.
 Fee was convicted and jailed.
 In 1785, Elbert wrote in a letter to George Walton, "It is a pity that the people on our Frontiers will behave so cruelly toward those poor savages; not contented with having the lands, but to rob, beat and abuse them likewise is enough to bring down Divine vengeance on their heads."

-He became engaged to Rae's daughter, Elizabeth.
-In 1769, they were married at Rae’s Hall, a union which, according to historian Charles C. Jones, "confirmed Elbert’s social position and influence."
+Elbert became engaged to Rae's daughter Elizabeth and in 1769 they were married at Rae’s Hall, a union which, according to historian Charles C. Jones, "confirmed Elbert’s social position and influence."

-Elbert became a captain of a grenadier company of Savannah’s First Regiment of Militia in June 1772 and signed a pledge of allegiance to George III as a prerequisite to being commissioned as an officer.
+Elbert became a captain of a grenadier company of Savannah’s First Regiment of Militia in June 1772 and signed a pledge of allegiance to King George III as a prerequisite to being commissioned as an officer.